dotnet/AspNetCore.Docs/aspnet/mvc/overview/older-versions/working-with-the-dropdownlist-box-and-jquery/examining-how-aspnet-mvc-scaffolds-the-dropdownlist-helper.md

 ### Which Approach Should You Use?

-All three approaches shown are acceptible.
-Many developers prefer to explictily pass the `SelectList` to the `DropDownList` using the `ViewBag`.
+All three approaches shown are acceptable.
+Many developers prefer to explicitly pass the `SelectList` to the `DropDownList` using the `ViewBag`.
 This approach has the added advantage of giving you the flexibility of using a more appropriate name for the collection.
 The one caveat is you cannot name the `ViewBag SelectList` object the same name as the model property.

 Some developers prefer the ViewModel approach.
 Others consider the more verbose markup and generated HTML of the ViewModel approach a disadvantage.